-each artwork has a lifecycle - from conception through to its end of life sustainability and lifespan processes

-Sustainable Public Art and Place Activation

-Sustainability and the circular economy are important in the future of our society.
-While the creative industries have an essential role in expressing our culture, inventiveness and growing our economy, there are times when public art, placemaking and activations can be wasteful and not in keeping with a sustainable mindset.

-The NSW Public Art Toolkit identifies sustainability as an important consideration for public art.

-"Careless public art practices can harm the environment and climate systems by using toxic, wasteful materials.
-Follow these guidelines to make public art sustainably."

-NSW Government Public Art Toolkit's advice on Sustainability (pg 46)

-For example, as Activations and Temporary public artworks are short lived there aren't always plans on what do with an artwork once its purpose has been fulfilled.
-In some instances, artworks and activations decay in place - defeating their purpose to activate and beautify the public domain.
+each artwork has a lifecycle - from conception through to its end of life executive summary sustainability and lifespan p rocesses introduction what is public art? public art policy Sustainable Public Art and Place Activation Sustainability and the circular economy are important in the future of our The following sections demonstrate how these principles can be integrated into planning, designing, implementation, maintenance and deaccessioning of public artworks and activations. context society.
+While the creative industries have an essential role in expressing our culture, inventiveness and growing our economy, there are times when public art, placemaking and activations can be wasteful and not in keeping The Sustainability Principles public art engagement with a sustainable mindset.
+For public art in the Dubbo Region its Sustainability Principles will ask the commissioner of the artwork and the artist to: public art thematic framework The NSW Public Art Toolkit identifies sustainability as an important consideration for public art.
+Avoid single use artworks or materials/processes in the creation of an artwork. public art governance "Careless public art practices can harm the environment and climate systems by using toxic, wasteful materials.
+Follow Low toxic in its materials, manufacturing and installation process.
+When not a traveling artwork, source local materials and manufacturers and installers where appropriate for the artwork. creating public art these guidelines to make public art sustainably."
+Minimise visual and noise pollution.
+Re-purpose, reuse and recycle public art as part of its Second Life. lifespan processes NSW Government Public Art Toolkit's advice on Sustainability (pg 46) Consider the carbon footprint of the artwork. public art action framework For example, as Activations and Temporary public artworks are short lived there aren't always plans on what do with an artwork once its purpose has been fulfilled.
+In some instances, artworks and activations decay in place Lifespan Processes In this section the Lifespan Processes for a public art project are identified. case studies defeating their purpose to activate and beautify the public domain.
 This means that the time, money and resources put into these projects are short lived.

-The Strategy recognises the importance of sustainability, the role of the circular economy and adaptive reuse in public art and activation projects.
+These include:End of Life and Second Life. definitions The Strategy recognises the importance of sustainability, the role of the circular economy and adaptive reuse in public art and activation projects.
+Deaccessioning and Decommissioning.Maintenance Considerations. • 59 life stages of an artwork the Cultural Development Team.

-The following sections demonstrate how these principles can be integrated into planning, designing, implementation, maintenance and deaccessioning of public artworks and activations.

-The Sustainability Principles

-For public art in the Dubbo Region its Sustainability Principles will ask the commissioner of the artwork and the artist to:

-- Avoid single use artworks or materials/processes in the creation of an artwork. - Low toxic in its materials, manufacturing and installation process. - When not a traveling artwork, source local materials and manufacturers and installers where appropriate for the artwork. - Minimise visual and noise pollution. - Re-purpose, reuse and recycle public art as part of its Second Life. - Consider the carbon footprint of the artwork.

-In this section the Lifespan Processes for a public art project are identified.
-These include:

-- End of Life and Second Life.

-- Deaccessioning and Decommissioning.

-- Maintenance Considerations.

-life stages of an artwork

-All existing and new public artworks will be assigned a Lifespan by the Cultural Development Team.
 When the artwork reaches the end of its Lifespan it is described as its End of Life.
+This includes both Permanent, Temporary and Ephemeral public artworks.
+End of Life An artwork that reaches its End of Life is not automatically deaccessioned.
+Reaching End of Life triggers the Cultural Development Team to assess the artwork and either extend its Lifespan or trigger a Deaccession or Decommission process.
+Public artworks are encouraged to have a Second Life in both the Deaccession and Decommission processes.
+Extension of Lifespan

+All existing and new public artworks will be assigned a Lifespan by